open-telemetry/opentelemetry-specification/specification/api-metrics.md

 ### Meter

-The OpenTelemetry API that provides the metrics SDK is named `Meter`.
+The user-facing OpenTelemetry API consists of an SDK-independent part for defining metric instruments and a part named `Meter` that is implemented by the SDK.
 According to the specification, the `Meter` implementation ultimately determines how metrics events are handled.
 The specification's task is to define the semantics of the event and describe standard interpretation in high-level terms.
 How the `Meter` accomplishes its goals and the export capabilities it supports are not specified.

 The standard interpretation for `Meter` implementations to follow is specified so that users understand the intended use for each kind of